 Professional Development.
 Advocate for the continuing education of academic technology professionals and the sponsorship of new professional development opportunities.

 This group will have a mix of campus academic technology professionals representing schools, colleges, institutes, divisions, and departments.
 To the degree possible, all schools, colleges, institutes, and divisions should be represented, but not all departments will be.

 The Executive Sponsors have overall responsibility for ITG.

-Below is a list of member representation that will be reviewed annually.
+Below is a list of voting member representation that will be reviewed annually.
 Official members (those appointed by their SCID) should have permission, and ultimately the responsibility, to invest in ITG projects and initiatives, and the ability to demonstrate expertise in key ITG competencies (e.g. Canvas sub-account admin training) and their SCID needs.
-While only official members have voting rights (should an official vote ever be needed), attendance at the meetings of other interested parties such as (but not limited to) non-credit and other support teams is at the discretion of the ITG Chair:
+While only official voting members have voting rights (should an official vote ever be needed), attendance at the meetings of other interested parties such as (but not limited to) non-credit and other support teams is at the discretion of the ITG Chair: